paulscherrerinstitute/TPG366/Readme.md

 one MaxiGauge.
 Thus for each MaxiGauge, one line in the startup script is needed.

-The macros are similar to using the templates directly, but are postfixed with numbers 1...6 for the six sensors and setpoints, or with an underscore to define a default for all six sensors or setpoints.
+The macros are similar to using the templates directly (see above), but are postfixed with numbers 1...6 for the six sensors, or with an underscore to define a default for all six sensors.
 Thus it is possible to use a default, e.g. PREC_ for most sensors but overwrite PREC1 for one sensor.

-Individual precision of the setpoints can be set using PRECA...F in addition to PREC1...6 in order to allow settings independent of the sensors.
+Individual precision of the six setpoints can be set using PRECA...F in addition to PREC1...6 for the sensore in order to allow settings independent of the sensors.
+To define a default for all six setpoints use PRECSP.
+If none of those is set then PREC_ is used, which defaults to 3.

-Because of the limited length of the line, some shortcuts are available.
-In particular a common sensor prefix can be given as P and the rest of the sensor names can be gicen as S1...6.
+Because of the limited length of the command line, some shortcuts are available.
+In particular a common sensor prefix can be given as P and the rest of the sensor names can be given as S1...6.
+Thus the name of sensor 1 is $(SENSOR1) or $(P)$(S1).

-The default for P is "$(CONTROLLER)-" and the defaults for S1...6 (or SENSOR1...6) are "SENSOR1" ...
+The default for P is "$(CONTROLLER)-" and the defaults for S1...6 are "SENSOR1" ...
 "SENSOR6".
+Thus the default name of sensor 1 is
+$(CONTROLLER)-SENSOR1.

 Example startup script using "TPG366.subs".